NguyenGPhuc/Movie-Randomizer-Website/README.md

 12/15/2021

 ## Description:
-The application build a movie randomizer website that will display different films on the home page and by searching a keyword will display movies based on the title of the movie.
+The application builds a movie randomizer website that display different films on the home page.
+Also by searching the title of the movie it will render a different page that will show more details about the movie that was searched.
 The application uses a movie API called OMDB API, it is based off of the REST framework.
 Link to API: http://www.omdbapi.com/

 ## Requirements:
 **Following shoule be installed to your virtual enviroment**